 Dr. Siddiqui’s research focus on the development of mathematical and computational models for studying electrical and chemical properties of Nanomaterials enabled electrodes for applications in biological, neuro-chemical sensing and energy storage.
 Other interests include the development of teaching tools, methods, and strategies to improve teaching quality in STEM fields, and theoretical investigation of quantum adiabatic techniques and quantum error-correcting methods.

-Kirk St. Amant, Ph.D., Assistant Professor and Endowed Chair in Technical Communications, Usability Studies Center, Location: George T. Madison Hall, 278
+Kirk St. Amant, Ph.D., Professor and Endowed Chair in Technical Communications, Usability Studies Center, Location: George T. Madison Hall, 278

 Shengnian Wang, Ph.D., Associate Professor of Chemical Engineering, The Biomolecule Nanoengineering and Cell Therapy Laboratory